moonlight83340/libcsp_examples/examples/can/README.md

-# CSP Example: Client/Server Communication over vcan0
+# CSP Example : Client / Server Communication over vcan0

 This example demonstrates a simple client/server interaction using **CSP (CubeSat Space Protocol)** over a virtual CAN interface (`vcan0`), implemented with **libcsp**.